Øygarden Municipality

 Øygarden is a municipality in Vestland county, Norway.
 It is an island municipality located in the traditional district of Midhordland, stretching along the west coast of the county.
 The village of Straume is the administrative centre of the municipality.
-Other villages in the municipality include Alveim, Blomvåg, Vikavågen, Ågotnes, Fjell, Foldnes, Knappskog, Knarrevik, Kolltveit, Landro, Sekkingstad, Skogsvåg, Klokkarvik, Tælavåg, Kausland, and Hammarsland.
+Other villages in the municipality include Alvheim, Blomvåg, Vikavågen, Ågotnes, Fjell, Foldnes, Knappskog, Knarrvika, Kolltveit, Landro, Sekkingstad, Skogsvågen, Klokkarvik, Tælavåg, Kausland, and Hammarsland.
 The municipality consists of a chain of islands to the north and west of the city of Bergen. Øygarden is connected to the mainland by a series of bridges and a single road running across the islands.
-Some of the major islands include Litlesotra, Store Sotra, Bildøy, Bjorøy, Misje, Turøy, Seløyna, Alvøyna, Ona, Blomøyna, Rongøyna, and Toftøyna.